maflcko/b-c-gui-translations-review/reviews/de.md

         <translation>&amp;Programmfenster</translation>

 ERR
-The translation is semantically different.
-"Window" should be translated as "Fenster" in UI contexts, not "Programmfenster".
+The translation adds unnecessary specificity.
+The standard menu label should be "Fenster".

 Correct translation:
 &Fenster